Positioning Isn’t About the Market—It’s About You

 The Power of Owning Your Position

 Owning your position isn’t about trying to please everyone—it’s about speaking directly to the people who will benefit most from what you do.
-It’s about saying, “This is what I believe in, this is who I help, and this is how.”
-But that takes confidence.
-It takes letting go of a lot of misconceptions, including the idea that you have to be everything to everyone.

 Here’s what often trips people up: